razerzhang/RazerDB/README.md

 # RazerDB
-RazerDB is a key-value database
+RazerDB is a distributional key-value database based on raft